troessner/articles/draft-the-rockstar-killer-ninja-10xcoder-and-you.markdown

 ![Out of service](https://www.mrbean2cup.co.uk/repair-service-tips/img/6C/Out-of-service-Restart-to-solve-the-problem.jpg)

-It's easy to fall prey to conventional recruiting wisdom.
-It's easy because it offers you the quickest reward possible: It will get you a lot of candidates fast because it relies on a couple of core metrics that you can easily train your HR intern in an hour or two.
+It's easy to fall prey to conventional recruiting wisdom because it offers you the quickest reward possible: It will get you a lot of candidates fast because common recruiting wisdom relies on a couple of core metrics that you can easily train on your HR intern in an hour or two.

 The problem with all of those metrics: They actually don't mean anything.

 For instance, "cultural fit" is something that is extremely important to all companies because they know that creative knowledge workers need to get along in order to really function well.
 At the same time, this is also the most fuzzy metric and sometimes almost intentionally so.

-In most cases I have seen so far "cultural fit" means "Well, he's nice and doesn't seem to be an asshole, so check!".
+Quite often "cultural fit" means "Well, he's nice and doesn't seem to be an asshole, so check!".

 The same goes for things like "Proficient in language X": TODO
-TODO: Or, and that is my favourite one: looking for [talent]((http://static6.businessinsider.com/image/56a0ec0de6183ebe4a8bab61-1190-625/ufc-champion-conor-mcgregor-has-a-great-perspective-on-what-it-takes-to-be-successful.jpg))

 Now the question becomes: What should you actually look for in a candidate?